algal/SwiftOnLambda/README.md

 - install AWS credentials in ~/.aws/credentials or in the environment, for terraform to use

-- modify `terraform.tfvars` so that `s3_bucket` is a unique name, such as "com.yourdomainnamehere.swiftlambda"
+- modify `terraform.tfvars` so that `s3_bucket` is a unique name you own, such as "com.yourdomainnamehere.swiftlambda"

 - build with `make build`